pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

             The report contained the positive and negative aspects behind AI adoption, the challenges involved in such an action (such as dataset gathering and infrastructure requirements) and the potential boons that could be unlocked by Orion should it make use of this technology responsibly and ethically.
 Three key areas were identified that could be significantly enhanced by AI adoption, which were:<br><br><br>

-            a) <b>Investment planning and execution</b>, with AI being employed in tasks such as forecast generation on market trends, market sentiment analysis and trading bots;<br><br>
+            a) <strong>Investment planning and execution</strong>, with AI being employed in tasks such as forecast generation on market trends, market sentiment analysis and trading bots;<br><br>

-            b) <b>Fraud detection</b>, with AI being employed in tasks such as detecting anomalous credit card transactions and email phishing attempts;<br><br>
+            b) <strong>Fraud detection</strong>, with AI being employed in tasks such as detecting anomalous credit card transactions and email phishing attempts;<br><br>

-            c) <b>Customer service</b>, with AI being employed in tasks such as automated customer assistance via chatbots and predicting user needs or issues.
+            c) <strong>Customer service</strong>, with AI being employed in tasks such as automated customer assistance via chatbots and predicting user needs or issues.

             </p><br><br>